-CNCF owns the Gladwyn K. Bush (Miss Lassie) Collection of art, which consists of 125 original paintings, and owns and manages the cultural heritage site that is ‘MIND’S EYE, The Visionary World of Gladwyn K. Bush’, also known as “Miss Lassie’s House”.
-CNCF presents the annual National Arts and Culture Awards, which recognise artistic work that is of high-quality creativity.
+CNCF owns the Gladwyn K. Bush (Miss Lassie) Collection of art, which consists of more than 100 original paintings, and owns and manages the cultural heritage site that is ‘MIND’S EYE, The Visionary World of Gladwyn K. Bush’, also known as “Miss Lassie’s House”.
+CNCF presents the annual National Arts and Culture Awards, which recognise artistic and creative work that is of high-quality.
 These awards also recognise consistent and active, quality engagement in the preservation and/or celebration of Caymanian cultural heritage.
-CNCF also maintains a reference library of books and electronic media from Cayman and elsewhere.
+CNCF maintains a reference library of books and electronic media from Cayman and elsewhere.

-Cayfest, The Cayman Islands National Festival of the Arts, showcases local artists and heritage, including performances by the Cayman Islands Folk Singers, during the month of April.
-Each year, in late November to early December, Gimistory, The International Storytelling Festival of the Cayman Islands, features storytellers from Cayman, the Caribbean and beyond, and is the highly anticpated kick off to the holiday season in November and December.
+Cayfest, The Cayman Islands National Festival of the Arts, showcases local artists and artisans, including performances by the Cayman Islands Folk Singers, in the spring.
+Gimistory, The International Storytelling Festival of the Cayman Islands, features storytellers from Cayman, the Caribbean and beyond, and is the highly anticpated kick off to the holiday season in November and December.

-The Grants & Awards Committee – evaluates and approves applications for financial grants and determines the amount of money granted.
-The Committee also evaluates nominations for the National Arts & Culture Awards and names the recipients of the various awards.
-The Committee members are CNCF Board Members Morgan DaCosta (Committee Chairman) and Lorna Reid, and visual artist Horacio Esteban.
-Kaitlyn Elphinstone serves as Committee Secretary.
+The Grants & Awards Committee – evaluates applications for financial grants.
+The Committee also assesses nominations for the National Arts & Culture Awards and names the recipients of the various awards.

 Could you sum up what the Cultural Foundation does?

-F. J. Harquail was a Canadian businessman and the husband of the late Helen Harquail, a benefactor for the arts who was a long time resident of the Cayman islands.
-Mrs. Harquail donated the land on which the Cultural Centre is located and funded the building of the Harquail Theatre as a gift to the people of Cayman.
-The centre was named in memory of her late husband in appreciation of her philanthropic gift.
+Frank J. Harquail was a Canadian businessman and the husband of the late Helen Harquail, a benefactor for the arts who was a long time resident of the Cayman islands.
+Mrs. Harquail donated the land on which the Cultural Centre is located and funded the building of the Harquail Threatre as a gift to the people of Cayman.
+The Centre was named in memory of her late husband in appreciation of her philanthropic gift.

-Did any Caymanians contribute to the building of the Cultural Centre?
+Did anyone else make a major contribution to the development of the Cultural Centre?

 Many local residents supported the realisation of The Centre.
 In particular, the late Lawrence Thompson, a Caymanian businessman, donated land which enables access from Lawrence Thompson Boulevard to the site donated by Mrs. Harquail.

 Can we book a tour of the Harquail?